 Ondansetron -- most often sold under the brand name Zofran -- is the most commonly prescribed medication for severe nausea and vomiting during pregnancy.
 Although it can be extremely effective, its use for morning sickness has not been approved by the FDA, and prescribers who offer it as an option are doing so “off-label.”
 Because of this, and because it has been linked to some reports of increased risk of birth defects as well as maternal heart problems, it is very important to discuss with your doctor whether or not the use of Zofran during pregnancy is right for you, even though the risks appear to be minimal at this time.

-While morning sickness can be exhausting, frustrating and even debilitating, the good news is that many studies have demonstrated that women who experience nausea and vomiting during their first trimesters have a lower risk of miscarriage than women who do not.
+While morning sickness can be exhausting, frustrating, and even debilitating, the good news is that many studies have demonstrated that women who experience nausea and vomiting during their first trimesters have a lower risk of miscarriage than women who do not.
 If you are currently looking for information about pregnancy nausea relief, then chances are that you are also at the beginning of a healthy pregnancy.
-And with so many effective options now available, it’s often simply a matter of talking with your doctor or midwife about your choices and figuring out which one works best for you.
+With so many effective options now available, it’s often simply a matter of talking with your doctor or midwife about your choices and figuring out which one works best for you.